 2010s: Cloud-based systems like Siri, Google Assistant, and Alexa improved recognition but still struggled with accents and background noise

-The difference between early systems and today's AI voice typing is like comparing a bicycle to a Tesla.
+The difference between early systems and today's AI voice typing is like comparing a bicycle to a self-driving electric car.
 Both get you there, but the experience and capability are worlds apart.
+By 2026, voice typing has become so seamless that many users prefer it over traditional typing for most tasks.

 What's crazy is how much better Whisper is than even the voice typing from just a few years ago.
 My dad used to try voice dictation for his work emails and would spend more time fixing errors than he saved.
 Now he dictates entire reports with minimal corrections.